-Introduction to the Special Issue
+Special Issue Editor: Daniel Levy\

-Daniel Levy

-Department of Economics, Bar-Ilan University, Ramat-Gan 52900, ISRAEL
+Bar-Ilan University, Ramat-Gan, Israel

-Abstract: The price system, the adjustment of prices to changes in market conditions, is the primary mechanism by which markets function and by which the three most basic questions get answered: what to produce, how much to produce and for whom to produce.
-To the behaviour of price and price system, therefore, have fundamental implications for many key issues in microeconomics and industrial organization, as well as in macroeconomics and monetary economics.
-In microeconomics, managerial economics, and industrial organization, economists focus on the price system efficiency.
-In macroeconomics and monetary economics, economists focus on the extent to which nominal prices fail to adjust to changes in market conditions.
-Nominal price rigidities play particularly important role in modern monetary economics and in the conduct of monetary policy because of their ability to explain short-run monetary non-neutrality.
+The price system, the adjustment of prices to changes in market conditions, is the primary mechanism by which markets function and by which the three most basic questions get answered: what to produce, how much to produce and for whom to produce.
+To the behaviour of price and price system, therefore, have fundamental implications for many key issues in microeconomics and industrial organization, as well as in macroeconomics and monetary economists focus on the price system efficiency.
+In macroeconomics and monetary economists focus on the extent to which nominal prices fail to adjust to changes in market conditions.
+Nominal price rigidities play a particularly important role in modern monetary economics and in the conduct of monetary policy because of their ability to explain short-run monetary non-neutrality.
 The behaviour of prices, and in particular the extent of their rigidity and flexibility, therefore, is of central importance in economics.
+This introductory essay briefly summarizes the eight studies of price rigidity that are included in this special issue.
+Copyright © 2007 John Wiley & Sons, Ltd.